openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 connect(): void

-Initiates a connection to the remote BLE device.
+Connects to the remote BLE device.

 **Required permissions**: ohos.permission.USE_BLUETOOTH